fgcz/fcc/README.md

 # FCC - [FGCZ](http://www.fgcz.ethz.ch) Converter Control

 # Description
-fcc is a minimalistic workflow engine.
+FCC is a minimalistic workflow engine.
 The specification/properties of the program are as follow:
 - converting instrument files (e.g. RAW-files) to all kinds of formats
 - being generic